zsteinkamp/m4l-zs-Knobbler3/README.md

 ### Ableton Live MIDI Setup

-You will need to configure Ableton Live to use Network (Session 1) for "Track" (not Remote) use.
+You will need to configure Ableton Live to use Network (Session 1) for "Track" use (it's OK to also select Remote).
 See the screenshot below.
 Chances are you will have other MIDI devices in that list, so make sure you set up both the `In:` and `Out:` items.

 ![MIDI Port Setup in Ableton Live](images/midi_setup.png)